 Top Probiotic and Prebiotic Supplement

 If you take regular enemas, you should also take a probiotic on a regular basis.
-In fact, most people should take a regular probiotic.
+In fact, most people should regularly take probiotics, due to the numerous health benefits they provide.
 Our modern world is full of stressors and toxins that decimate our gut flora: antibiotics, the constant stress of work and adult life, processed foods, birth control and other hormonal or steroidal drugs, coffee, and pesticides.
 The list goes on and on.